Braves don’t give out tomahawks after Helsley’s complaint

-ATLANTA (AP) — The Atlanta Braves have not distributed their traditional red foam tomahawks to fans before Game 5 of their NL Division Series against the St. Louis Cardinals.
+ATLANTA (AP) — The Atlanta Braves did not distribute their traditional red foam tomahawks to fans before Wednesday’s Game 5 of their NL Division Series against the Cardinals following criticism by St. Louis pitcher Ryan Helsley.

 The foam cutouts are used when Braves fans perform their Tomahawk Chop chant in games.

-The Braves say in a statement the change is “out of respect for the concerns” expressed by Cardinals pitcher Ryan Helsley, a member of the Cherokee Nation who says he finds the chant insulting.
+The Braves said in a statement the change is “out of respect for the concerns” expressed by Helsley, a member of the Cherokee Nation who said he finds the chant insulting.

 Fans still used the chant with the Cardinals’ first batter, Dexter Fowler, at the plate.
+It didn’t bring the Braves good luck.
+Starting pitcher Mike Foltynewicz recorded only one out as the Cardinals took a 10-0 first-inning lead.

-The Braves also say they won’t play the music that accompanies the chant when Helsey is in the game.
+The Braves said they were taking several steps to “reduce the Tomahawk Chop during our in-ballpark presentation today.”
+The team said it would not play the music that accompanies the chant when Helsey is in the game.

+There is no apparent immediate shift in the team’s long-term stance on the promotion.

 Helsley, a native of Tahlequah, Oklahoma, speaks the Cherokee language and is one of only a few Native Americans in the majors.